tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 scan algorithm from PolettoSarkar1999 (which looks, at a glance, to be the same as 1997).

+I recommend looking at the PDF side by side with the code.
+We have tried to keep the structure very similar.

 ```ruby
 class Function
   def ye_olde_linear_scan intervals, num_registers